Hex27/TerraformGenerator/README.md

 To create a world with TerraformGenerator, execute `/mvcreate <world> normal -g TerraformGenerator` where `<world>` is the name of the world to create.

 **Note:**
-There is a rare chance that the world might not get loaded woth TerraformGenerator as the World Generator set.
+There is a rare chance that the world might not get loaded with TerraformGenerator as the World Generator set.
 In those cases could newly loaded chunks break the look of the world by being normal vanilla chunks.
 That may mean that you haven't done method one.
 If you have, try doing method one alone without the world management plugin.
 If the problem persists, report it on github or discord.

 <h2 name="images">Images</h2>
 Find images on the wiki